Post-Op Care for Dental Implants Grand Blanc, MI

 At Smile Fresh Dental, we recommend you eat soft foods that are not too hot or too cold.
 For example, you should buy yogurt, soft cheese, ice cream, soup to eat at a warm temperature, and fruit to make smoothies.
 This way, you can receive the nutrition you need without irritating your gums.
 You can slowly begin to add normal food back into your diet, but should avoid eating anything hard, sharp, or difficult to chew for several days.
 For example, eat a hamburger without the bacon or an omelet instead of waffles.
 During your recovery, you need to make these simple adjustments that allow you to eat what you need without exposing your gums to anything harmful.

-Check out what others are saying about our implant support services on Yelp: Post-Op Care for Dental Implants Grand Blanc
+Check out what others are saying about our implant support services on Google: Post-Op Care for Dental Implants Grand Blanc

 Do I need to do anything to treat the site of the surgery or my gums in general?